The Planetary Aeronomy Division of IASB-BIRA is involved in different national and international projects

 The multidisciplinary activities of the partners of the HiResMIR GDRI are therefore strongly linked.
 However, interactions between these two kinds of expert groups occur on too rare occasions.
 Discussions and exchanges of ideas to be promoted by the HiResMIR GDRI is an opportunity to contribute to filling this gap.

-An international thematic school will be organized in the framework of this project in Fréjus from 3 to 7 June 2013.
+An international thematic school has been organized in the framework of this project in Fréjus from 3 to 7 June 2013.
 HiResMIR@CAES-Frejus-2013 will focus on high-resolution spectroscopy and its application for investigating physical or chemical processes taking place in the atmosphere of the Earth and of other planets as well as in the interstellar media.

 Started Nov 2012 - 18 month duration

 SIROCCO is a 18-months ESA project focusing on "Development and performance assessment of synergetic retrieval algorithms for near-surface concentrations of CH4 and CO from SWIR and IR passive remote sensing measurements for Earth and Mars atmospheres".